andreas-wilm/kickstart.nvim/AW.md

 p | paste
-C-p | complete word under cursor gU<motion> or gu<motion> | to change everything in motin to Upper or lower case
+C-p | complete word under cursor gU<motion> or gu<motion> | to change everything in motin to Upper or lower case r<CHAR> | replace character under cursor with CHAR
+R | replace mode, i.e. keep replacing
+:s/thee/the/g | replace thee for the in line (g for all occurences per line) :%s/thee/the/gc | replace thee for the in file and ask for conformation (c) :!cmd | to run cmd

 Jumps
 C-o and C-i | go through jumplist, i.e previous cursor positions